epaillas/contrast/README.md

 ### CONTRAST (COrrelatioN funcTions foR ASTrophysics)

-A package for the calculation of galaxy clustering statistics.
+A  package for the calculation of galaxy clustering statistics, including correlation functions and velocity statistics.

+The interface of the code is written in Python 3, while the engine that takes care of the intensive calculations is written in the Julia programming language, so you must have it installed along with the following Julia packages:

+### Julia requirements

+    - `CellListMap`
+    - `StaticArrays`
+    - `LinearAlgebra`

+You will also require the following Python packages:

+### Python requirements

+  - `pyjulia` >= 0.5.7
+  - `numpy` >= 1.20.1

-### Installation:
+### Installation

-Under the main directory, compile the package with `python setup.py build`, and then install it with `python setup.py install`.
+Under the main directory, install the package with `python setup.py install`.

-Requirements:
-  - `Python` >= 3.0.0
-  - `GCC` >= 4.2.1
-  - `Scipy` >= 1.5.0

-Earlier versions of those software packages might work as well, but they have not been tested.
+### Examples

-Examples of the usage of the package can be found under the `examples/` directory.
+Example notebooks can be found under the `examples/` directory.